NotShashankKulkarni/analog-two-stage-ota/README.md

 parameters.
 Separate testbenches were used for NFET and PFET devices to correctly account for polarity and biasing.

+The LUT generation was performed across **multiple channel lengths**.
+The resulting data was post-processed and combined to enable length-dependent design trade-off analysis.
+The post-processing script used to merge and visualize multi-L data is intentionally not included.

 For each simulation run, a CSV lookup table was generated containing:
 - Gate voltage (Vgs)
 - Drain current (Id)